opencog/atomspace/opencog/persist/sql/README.md

 feature-poor.
 Something that doesn't eat RAM, so that it does not compete with the AtomSpace for RAM.

+Exactly this was done with RocksDB; the code is in https://github.com/opencog/atomspace-rocks and its 5x faster than this Postgres backend.

+Mapping the AtomSpace to RocksDB was actually quite easy, and the data structures are simple.
+In retrospect, the Postgres mapping now feels over-engineered and badly designed.
+It's possible (likely even?) that if a new SQL driver was written, using the atomspace-rocks mapping, that it would be just as fast.

-Well, in a futuristic world, there would be one nice feature to have: pattern matching in the file-backed database.
+In a futuristic world, there would be one nice feature to have: pattern matching in the file-backed database.
 But this would have to somehow be faster and more effective that pattern-matching in RAM, and so this is a very high bar to exceed.

 Features
 --------